 Enjoy these for breakfast tomorrow.
 Smear a muffin with a little nut butter, peach jam, or eat it plain.

 More healthy muffin recipe ideas

-And if these have you hungry for more muffins, you’ll love these Strawberry Oatmeal Breakfast Muffins in the spring, these Healthier Blueberry Blender Muffins in the summer, and my Flourless Gingerbread Muffins when it turns chilly outside.
+And if these have you hungry for more muffins, you’ll love these Strawberry Oatmeal Breakfast Muffins in the spring, these no-flour Healthier Blueberry Blender Muffins in the summer, and my Flourless Gingerbread Muffins when it turns chilly outside.
 Those last two come together in the blender!